jhudson8/react-backbone/tutorials/responsive-design/README.md

 In this first pass, the ```onResize``` callback will be executed any time the resize event is triggered.
 This is not ideal so we will handle that in the next step.

-While this isn't an extreme amount of code, it clouds the component logic, is cumbersome and has potential for memory leaks with the manual window event bindings.
+While this isn't an extreme amount of code, it clouds the component logic, is cumbersome and has potential for memory leaks considering the manual window event bindings.

 ### Step 2: Throttle the resize listener

 [view source](./step2/example.js)

-We aren't yet using react-backbone but we need to first throttle the resize event listener to reduce callback executions.

-throttle the resize handler and keep a reference to the throttled callback so we can properly unbind
+Throttle the resize handler and keep a reference to the throttled callback function so we can properly unbind.

 ```javascript
     componentDidMount: function() {

       var resizeListener = _.throttle(this.onResize, 300);
       window.addEventListener('resize', resizeListener);

       // so we can keep a reference to the callback to unbind
       this.state.resizeListener = resizeListener;
     },
 ```

-and unbind our throttled listener callback
+and unbind our throttled listener callback.

 ```javascript
     componentWillUnmount: function() {